khisr0w/project_darya/README.md

+NOTICE: The project as of now is on hiatus; however, I do plan on coming back to this at some point.
-# Project Darya (v0.01)
+# Project Darya (v0.03)
 An interpreted programming language (in alpha stage) made specifically for the purpose of teaching programming/data science to students of Non-English communities.
-Targeted specifically towards Afghan school/at risk kids.\
+Targeted specifically towards Afghan high school kids.\
 The Project is written **entirely from scratch** with no external libraries involved, even C runtime library functions are not included in the code.
 ### Note:
 This is an alpha version of the language that's been made public under BSD 2-Clause "Simplified" License.
-The fully-fledged language is being built as a closed source project and will be open sourced once it hits the beta stage of development.\
+The fully-fledged language is being built as a closed source project and will be open sourced once it hits the beta stage of development.
 ## Examples
 Example code to find the minimum number\
 ![Example code to find the minimum number](/msc/example_min.jpg)\